 In Pennsylvania, prominent cases of sexual abuse of children have made headlines involving the Franciscan Friars at Bishop McCort Catholic High School, which is associated with the Roman Catholic Diocese of Altoona-Johnstown, and Penn State University, where Penn State assistant football coach Jerry Sandusky was convicted of abusing dozens of children.

 If you have been sexually abused by an adult, you didn’t do anything wrong.
 The person who abused you must be held accountable for his or her actions.
-That’s why you should contact a Western PA sexual abuse victims lawyer as soon as possible and put an end to this cycle of abuse.
-Our Western PA personal injury attorneys have extensive experience working with victims in Cambria, Blair, and Indiana counties and throughout western Pennsylvania.
+That’s why you should contact a Western, PA sexual abuse victims lawyer as soon as possible and put an end to this cycle of abuse.
+Our seasoned personal injury attorneys have extensive experience working with victims in Cambria, Blair, and Indiana counties and throughout western Pennsylvania.

 Child sexual abuse cases often involve adults the children know and trust.
 Such adults often include: